claui/itchcraft/USAGE.md

 The default is `sensitive`, the safer setting of the two.

+# Environment

+Itchcraft supports the following environment variable:

+`DEBUG`
+: If set to a non-zero value, causes Itchcraft to enable debug-level : logging.
+Also decreases some retry counters and prints stack traces : for errors where it normally wouldn’t.

 # Monitoring the bite healer’s state once activated

 ## Monitoring the state by observing the LED color (recommended)